MISTLab/tls-python-object/README.md

 By default, `tlspyo` uses `pickle` for serialization and relies on TLS to prevent attacks.

 In advanced application, you may want to use another serialization protocol instead.
-For instance, you may want to transfer non-picklable objects, or further optimize the security of your application.
+For instance, you may want to transfer non-picklable objects, further optimize the security of your application, or simply use a `pickle` serialization protocol or your choice instead of your Python's default.

 **In particular, in `security=None` mode (i.e., with TLS disabled) over a public network, using your own secure serialization protocol is critical.**